-\textbf{Temporally consistent 3D human motion from a video.} Although there have been many methods for video-based 3D human motion estimation~\cite{rayat2018exploiting,cai2019exploiting,pavllo20193d,mehta2017vnect,kanazawa2019learning,kocabas2020vibe,luo20203d,doersch2019sim2real,sun2019human}, most of them showed their results only qualitatively, and did not report numerical evaluation on the temporal consistency.
-After HMMR~\cite{kanazawa2019learning} introduced the 3D pose acceleration error for the temporal consistency and smoothness of human motion, the following works~\cite{kocabas2020vibe,luo20203d} have reported the error metric.
+\textbf{Temporally consistent 3D human motion from a video.} Although there have been many methods for video-based 3D human motion estimation~\cite{rayat2018exploiting,cai2019exploiting,pavllo20193d,mehta2017vnect,kanazawa2019learning,kocabas2020vibe,luo20203d,doersch2019sim2real,sun2019human}, most of them showed their results only qualitatively, and did not report numerical evaluation on temporal consistency.
+After the HMMR~\cite{kanazawa2019learning} introduced the 3D pose acceleration error for the temporal consistency and smoothness of human motion, the following works~\cite{kocabas2020vibe,luo20203d} have reported the error metric.
 HMMR and VIBE~\cite{kocabas2020vibe} lowered the acceleration error compared with the single image-based methods.
 However, they revealed a trade-off between per-frame accuracy and temporal consistency.
-HMMR outputs smoother 3D human motion, but provides low per-frame 3D pose accuracy.
-VIBE~\cite{kocabas2020vibe} shows high per-frame 3D pose accuracy, but the output is temporally inconsistent both in quantitative metrics and qualitative results compared to HMMR.
+The HMMR outputs smoother 3D human motion but provides low per-frame 3D pose accuracy.
+Conversely, the VIBE~\cite{kocabas2020vibe} shows high per-frame 3D pose accuracy; however, the output is temporally inconsistent in quantitative metrics and qualitative results compared with HMMR.